AyuHamano/AyuHamano/README.md

 ### Hello, i'm Aline Ayumi 🦋, a Software Engineering student
-- 🤓 I program in C language and i know a little bit of HTML\CSS
-- 💻 At the moment, i'm interested in Web Development
 - 📖 I’m currently learning:
    - Javascript
    - SQL
+   - C
+- 💻 At the moment, i'm interested in Web Development

--🌻This is my email adress for contact: aline.s.hamano@gmail.com
+-🌻This is my email for contact: aline.s.hamano@gmail.com